apptainer/singularity-userdocs/singularity_and_docker.rst

     3. More than one image in the OCI bundle directory

-    :ref:`As illustrated above <sec:cli_oci_bootstrap_agent>`, and with respect to the bootstrap agent ``oci://$OCI_BUNDLE_DIR``, a fatal error is generated when *more* than one image is referenced in the ``$OCI_BUNDLE_DIR/index.json`` file.
+    :ref:`As illustrated above <cli-oci-bootstrap-agent>`, and with respect to the bootstrap agent ``oci://$OCI_BUNDLE_DIR``, a fatal error is generated when *more* than one image is referenced in the ``$OCI_BUNDLE_DIR/index.json`` file.
 The workaround shared previously was to append the bootstrap directive with the unique reference name for the image of interest - i.e., ``oci://$OCI_BUNDLE_DIR:org.opencontainers.image.ref.name``.
 Because it may take some effort to locate the reference name for an image of interest, an even simpler solution is to ensure that each ``$OCI_BUNDLE_DIR`` contains at most a single image.

     4. Cache maintenance